NVIDIA/nv-ingest/docs/docs/user-guide/getting-started/quickstart-guide.md

 This example demonstrates how to use the provided [docker-compose.yaml](docker-compose.yaml) to start all needed services with a few commands.

-> [!IMPORTANT]
-> NIM containers on their first startup can take 10-15 minutes to pull and fully load models.
+**IMPORTANT:** NIM containers on their first startup can take 10-15 minutes to pull and fully load models.

 If preferred, you can also [start services one by one](docs/deployment.md), or run on Kubernetes via [our Helm chart](helm/README.md).
 Also of note are [additional environment variables](docs/environment-config.md) you may wish to configure.